 The structural change is simple: B2B used to be a Plus-only feature set, and now it is a core feature set available on every plan.
 The thing that made Plus the default answer for wholesale is gone.
 A brand on Basic or Advanced can now stand up a real B2B operation without paying the enterprise premium for the privilege.

 This does not mean Plus lost its B2B value entirely.
 It means the floor moved up.
-The basic, most common B2B needs are now table stakes on any plan, and Plus has been pushed to compete on the higher end of complexity rather than on access to the feature at all.
+The most common B2B needs are now table stakes on any plan, and Plus has been pushed to compete on the higher end of complexity rather than on access to the feature at all.

 It is worth pausing on why this is a bigger deal than a feature note suggests.
 For a long stretch, the cleanest path to wholesale on Shopify ran through a wholesale app or a Plus upgrade, and both carried cost and friction that kept smaller brands out of B2B entirely.
 Plenty of brands that should have been selling to stockists simply did not, because the tooling sat behind a paywall they had not crossed yet.
-Moving native B2B down to every plan does not just save those brands money, it removes the reason they were skipping a profitable channel in the first place.
+Moving native B2B down to every plan does not just save those brands money.
+It removes the reason they were skipping a profitable channel in the first place.

 The non-Plus B2B